-Description: Percentage of patients who died from cancer admitted to the ICU in the last 30 days of life Numerator Statement: Patients who died from cancer and were admitted to the ICU in the last 30 days of life Denominator Statement: Patients who died from cancer.
+Description: Percentage of patients who died from cancer admitted to the ICU in the last 30 days of life

+Numerator Statement: Patients who died from cancer and were admitted to the ICU in the last 30 days of life

 Adjustment/Stratification: No risk adjustment or risk stratification No risk adjustment or risk stratification is necessary because the measure is intended to be used for comparison among similar providers; unless there is a reason to believe that one providers' patients have significantly different risks than others, it will not affect relative comparisons.
-Since, however, comorbidity risks coule increase the likelihood of experiencing this process of care, stratification or adjustment as described above can be considered.
+Since, however, comorbidity risks could increase the likelihood of experiencing this process of care, stratification or adjustment as described above can be considered.

-The Deyo modification of the Charlson score can be applied to claims as this measure may be sensitive to comorbidity, omitting 'Cancer' as a comorbid condition in the calcluation, and used as an independent variable in a regression model to predict an adjusted rate.
+The Deyo modification of the Charlson score can be applied to claims as this measure may be sensitive to comorbidity, omitting 'Cancer' as a comorbid condition in the calculation, and used as an independent variable in a regression model to predict an adjusted rate.
 No stratification was used in the measure's development or evaluation, however, it would be reasonable to apply the Deyo modification of the Charlson score (Deyo RA, Cherkin DC, Ciol MA: Adapting a clinical comorbidity index for use with ICD-9-CM administrative databases.
 J Clin Epidemiol 45:613-619, 1992)to claims and stratifying for comorbidities, e.g., scores of 0, 1, or 2+.

-Level of Analysis: Clinician: Group/Practice, Facility, Health Plan, Integrated Delivery System, Population: County or City, Population: National, Population: Regional, Population: State
+Level of Analysis: Clinician : Group/Practice, Facility, Health Plan, Integrated Delivery System, Population : County or City, Population : National, Population : Regional, Population : State

-Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data: Electronic Health Record, Electronic

-Clinical Data : Registry, Management Data, Paper Records Measure Steward: American Society of Clinical Oncology
+Data Source: Administrative claims, Electronic Clinical Data, Electronic Clinical Data : Electronic Health Record, Electronic Clinical Data : Registry, Management Data, Paper Records